xsonali/hubrepo/README.md

 ## Architecture Overview

-The design follows a Hub-Spoke topology with secure access via Azure Bastion and central monitoring in the third spoke.
+The design follows a Hub-Spoke topology with secure access via P2S VPN and central monitoring in the third spoke.
 Workloads are distributed across spoke networks for web, application, and database/infra tiers.